-In addition, LSC proposes to move the information on what is encompassed by the term "total cash receipts" into the definition of income.
+In addition, LSC is moving the information on what is encompassed by the term "total cash receipts" into the definition of income.
 LSC believes that having this information in the definition of income, rather than in a separate definition will make the regulation easier to understand, particularly as the term "total cash receipts" is used only in the definition of income.
-In incorporating the language on "total cash receipts," LSC proposes to take the current definition of the term without any substantive amendment, but reorganized to make it easier to understand.
-Specifically, LSC proposes to separate the definition into two sentences, one of which sets forth those things which are included in total cash receipts and one which sets forth those things which are specifically excluded from the definition of total cash receipts.
+In incorporating the language on "total cash receipts," LSC is retaining the current definition of the term without any substantive amendment, but reorganizing it to make it easier to understand.
+Specifically, LSC is separating the definition into two sentences, one of which sets forth those things which are included in total cash receipts and one which sets forth those things which are specifically excluded from the definition of total cash receipts.
 It is worth noting that the list of items included is not intended to be exhaustive, while the list of items to be excluded is intended to be exhaustive.
+LSC received no comments objecting to these changes and adopts the revisions as proposed.